What was life like 1000 years ago

 (There is no standard recipe for pottage, you basically just boil the hell out of some grain and vegetables until it reaches a thick consistency)

 To understand food 1000 years ago, it may be better to imagine what it would be like going without all the foods you are used to today.
-No potatoes, no bananas, pineapples or tropical fruit of any kind, no rice or sugar and no foreign spices or flavorings.
+No potatoes, bananas, pineapples or tropical fruit of any kind, rice or sugar, and no foreign spices or flavorings.
 Food was very basic and peasants would be limited to eating a tiny variety for their whole lives.
-With the lack of produced sugar a person living 1000 years ago would eat as much sugar in their lifetime as the modern day person would consume in a week.
+With the lack of produced sugar a person living 1000 years ago would eat as much sugar in their lifetime as the modern-day person would consume in a week.

 What was clothing like 1000 years ago?